Aircloak/aircloak/cloak/docs/anonymization.md

 in fact have different answers, so the analyst cannot be sure of the result of his attack.

-To achieve this all noisy values produced are generated using a set of random number generators instead of just one.
+To achieve this, all noisy values produced are generated using a set of random number generators instead of just one.
 Each generator uses the same mean and SD and the resulting noise is summed.
 The generators differ in their seed and how exactly the seed is built depends on the query the analyst issued.

-Specifically every filtering clause the analyst adds creates (at least) one noise layer.
-The seed for that layer is based on the set of unique values in the column that the filter is being applied on plus some additional data depending on the filter.
-If multiple columns are used in a filter (for example `a || b LIKE '%abc%'`), then a noise layer is created for each of those columns.
+Specifically every filtering clause the analyst adds creates (at least) two noise layer.
+The seed for those layers is based on the set of unique values in the column that the filter is being applied on plus some additional data depending on the filter.
+If multiple columns are used in a filter (for example `a + b = 3`), then noise layers are created for each of those columns.
 This way, even if two queries with different sets of filters would have the same result they will have different noise applied, resulting in (potentially) different results.
 See
 [the original issue](https://github.com/Aircloak/aircloak/issues/1276) for more details.

+The two noise layers are called a "UID layer" and a "static layer".
+They differ by the presence of user ids - the UID layer includes both them and the column data, while the static layer is only based on the data from the column.

-Note that the set of unique user ids is still used to generate one of the noise layers, so even queries with no filters will have at least noise coming from that layer.
+Note that the set of unique user ids is used to generate a special noise layer if no other noise layers are created.
+Consequently, even queries with no filters will have at least noise coming from that layer.

 ### What's a filter?